marvinrobot78/MacBookPro-14-3-Ubuntu/README.md

 WantedBy=multi-user.target
 EOF
 ```
 Now enable with `systemctl enable macbook-quirks.service` and reboot to check.

-My MBP now boots up with the Touchbar working!

-From the discussion in the link above, it appears this may be due to a bug in Linux and the usbmuxd system so hopefully will be able to remove the workaround in the future, so keep an eye on the [relevant issue discussion](https://github.com/roadrunner2/macbook12-spi-driver/issues/42).

 #### Touchbar Tweaking (Optional)
-Personally, I don't like this.
-But, if you want the Function keys to appear by default (instead of the brightness and sound keys), then you need to pass some parameters to the apple_ib_tb module.
+If you want the Function keys to appear by default (instead of the brightness and sound keys), then you need to pass some parameters to the apple_ib_tb module.
 'modinfo apple_ib_tb' lists the parameters and what they do.
 ```
 sudo su